 Through databases, the basic background query verifies identity information and identifies a possible criminal history, business associations, foreclosures, bankruptcies, liens, places lived, vehicles owned, licenses held, and many other items of possible interest.
 Background investigation beyond that will be billed at normal rates or billed against additional retainer time.

 Database checks are not guaranteed to be accurate, although they usually are correct.
 They also are not exhaustive.
 Regardless of the information contained in databases, there still could be additional information and records somewhere, and often there are.
-For guaranteed, correct records, more expensive means must be employed, usually by physically sending an investigator to an entity such as a courthouse to find and obtain a copy of the document (see the Certified Document Retrieval page).
-However, that typically is not practical or necessary.
-When needed, Blue 6 has an economical means to achieve that end.
-Certified copies are a little more expensive than standard copies.
+For guaranteed, correct records, additional effort must be employed, usually by physically sending an investigator to an entity such as a courthouse to find and obtain a copy of the document (see the Certified Document Retrieval page).
+Certified copies are a little more expensive than standard copies, and are the best evidence for court submission.

-We do basic background queries for $400 (+ tax, which makes it $433) which is a pretty good package deal.
-Keep in mind that it is not a true "investigation," which is pretty expensive (tens of thousands of dollars).
-But this package is much better than those nationally advertised, cookie-cutter backgrounds, as ours includes professional forensic analysis which often provides the client with a better understanding of what the information may actually mean and how it is relevant.
-The package also includes a "tailored" investigation and summary report (written or verbal) which you will not get with inexpensive investigations.
+We do standard background queries for $800 (+ tax, which makes it $866) which is a pretty good deal for the personal attention given to each matter.
+This package is exceedingly better than cheap, nationally advertised, cookie-cutter backgrounds.
+Our investigation includes professional forensic analysis which often provides the client with a better understanding of what the information may actually mean and how it is relevant.
+We also use higher quality sources which costs us a lot.
+Our product is more expensive than the highly advertised services, but ours is the only type background that should be employed.
+The package includes a "tailored" investigation with all the standard inquiries and data with which people are familiar, and a detailed report (written or verbal).

 Keep in mind that according to the federal Fair Credit Reporting Act (FCRA) private investigative database-derived information can be used only for security purposes, not for financial decisions.
-For financial decisions you must run a credit check, which we do not do.
+For financial decisions you must run a credit check, which we do not do, unless specifically requested by the person-of-interest themselves.
 That stipulation is federal law.
+Consider that many employment positions have a security requirement for the position.
+That security component of the position is the reason for doing a background query.

-True background investigation consists of interviews of friends, family, and employers, and of obtaining official documents from sources.
-Those kinds of investigations run into the many tens of thousands of dollars or more.
+True background investigations consist of interviews of friends, family, and employers, and of obtaining official documents from sources.
+Those kinds of investigations run into the many tens of thousands of dollars or more and can take 6-12 months.
 The FBI estimates that it spends over $100,000 per person for an employee background investigation.

 COST - THE BIG QUESTION